danbetea/nst-experiments/README.md

 # Neural style transfer experiments at sustainable human scale

+**Important note:** this page *and* this repository are being updated as experiments end and are ready to be posted, and so they will both change considerably as new material is added.

 ## Introduction

 **Abstract.** In what follows I will report, in long form and with various Python scripts and Jupyter Notebooks, on experiements with transfer learning and more precisely neural style transfer.
 I will restrict to the scenario of transforming a photograph to *look like* a famous painting (Van Gogh's *The Starry Night* unless otherwise noted).
 The interest is at once